Trey Haun: Awards

 Trey received the "Young Achievers & Innovators" award from Ghana's Head of State Awards Scheme on December 19, 2022, under the patronage of His Excellency Nana Akufo-Addo at Jubilee House in Accra.
 He was nominated for a GhanaWeb 2022 Youth Excellence Award in the category of Sports but lost to footballer Thomas Partey.

 Personal life

 Haun's parents William Haun and Heidi Haun work at the Baptist Medical Centre in Nalerigu, Ghana. where his mother is a surgeon and his father is a multimedia specialist.
 Trey Haun is also a musician who composes and records folktronica under the moniker HM30s.
-He has released two albums.
+He has released three albums.
 In 2024, he began studying Audio Production at Asbury University.